PlaTEA Conference: Combining Perspectives to Transform Care for Adults with Autism

 Conferences, News, Mental Health

-Psychiatric comorbidities of adults with ASD, the lack of specific training for professionals and the need for post-diagnostic support are the main needs detected within the mental health network.
+Psychiatric comorbidities in adults with ASD, lack of specific training for professionals, the need for post-diagnostic support.
+These are the main challenges detected within the mental health network.

-The design of projects co-created with users, families and professionals in the social and health fields is crucial to caring for these people.
+The co-design of projects with users, families, and professionals from social and health fields is crucial for effectively supporting adults…

-The design of projects co-created with users, families and professionals in the social and health fields is crucial for caring for adults with Autism Spectrum Disorders (ASD).
-With this premise, the Sant Joan de Déu Health Park celebrated today the 1st PlaTEA Conference: where perspectives add up, a meeting space that wants to give a voice to autistic people, families and professionals in the health and social field to move towards more inclusive and integrated care, and with a social perspective.
+The co-design of projects with users, families, and professionals from social and health fields is crucial for effectively supporting adults with Autism Spectrum Disorder (ASD).
+Under this theme, Parc Sanitari Sant Joan de Déu today held the 1st PlaTEA Conference: where perspectives come together – a meeting point to give voice to autistic individuals, their families, and health and social professionals – with the goal of advancing toward more inclusive, integrated care with a social focus.

-This day is part of the “PlaTEA” project: improving care for adults with autism”, led by Dr. Nuria Tous of the SJD Health Park and financed with Next Generation European funds.
-The goal is clear: improve the quality of life and social inclusion of adults with ASD through intersectoral coordination, co-creation and active user participation, a structural strategy of the institution's autism care program.
+The conference is part of the project PlaTEA: Improving care for adults with autism”, led by Dr. Nuria Tous from Parc Sanitari SJD and funded by European Next Generation funds.
+The goal is clear: improve quality of life and social inclusion for adults with ASD through cross-sector coordination, co-creation, and active user participation – a structural strategy of the institution’s autism care program

-The preliminary results of thequalitative study on the needs of adults with ASD within the mental health network They confirm the need for appropriate therapeutic strategies, faster diagnoses and coordination between medical, social and work areas.
-The The conference responds to the need to consolidate good practices, disseminate results and promote the continuity of joint work. between mental health, social services and organizations.
+The preliminary results of the qualitative study on the needs of adults with ASD within the mental health network confirm the need for appropriate therapeutic strategies, faster diagnoses, and better coordination between medical, social, and employment sectors.
+The conference also responded to the need to consolidate best practices, share results, and promote ongoing collaboration between mental health services, social services, and organisations.

 Voices that inspire

-The round table "Lived experience, shared knowledge” has highlighted the importance of listening to autistic people and their families: “PlaTEA has helped me understand myself and have a peace treaty with myself,” explained Mar Galiano, a user of the project.
-From a professional perspective, José Durán, occupational therapist, highlighted: “We have tried to create a space that is as pleasant and TEA friendly possible, a place that feels like home.”
+The round table "Lived Experience, Shared Knowledge" highlighted the importance of listening to autistic people and their families.
+“PlaTEA has helped me understand myself and make peace with who I am,” User Mar Galiano, a participant in the project, movingly explained.
+From the professional side, occupational therapist José Durán shared key insights: “We’ve tried to create the most welcoming and autism-friendly space possible – a place where people feel at home.”

 Looking to the future: research and training

-Although the European project is ending, the PlaTEA project will continue to evolve as living lab with activities that generate knowledge and allow the identification of the most effective interventions.
-This is possible through Somrise, the translation and transfer project led by Sant Joan de Déu to transform Mental Health and Addictions care in which all research includes the person with their own experience from the beginning, through co-creation processes that seek solutions applicable to clinical care.
+Even though the European-funded project is ending, PlaTEA will continue evolving as a living lab, with activities that generate knowledge and help identify the most effective interventions.
+This approach is made possible through Somrise, Sant Joan de Déu’s translational and knowledge transfer project aimed at transforming mental health and addiction care.
+All research under Somrise involves people with lived experience from the very beginning, using co-creation processes to develop practical solutions for clinical care.

-“Only through rigor can we advance in knowledge, and only through knowledge can we arrive at the most appropriate solutions,” said the Dr. Antoni Serrano, director of the Mental Health Network of the SJD Health Park.
-He also recalled that years ago the institution's mental health department decided that "care for adults with ASD was an entity strategy."
+“We can only advance in knowledge through rigor, and only through knowledge can we reach the most appropriate solutions,” said Dr. Antoni Serrano, director of the Mental Health Network at Parc Sanitari SJD.
+He also recalled that for years, the mental health directorate has made "care for adults with Autism Spectrum Disorder (ASD)" a core institutional strategy.

-The SJD Health Park has a specialized care program for adults with ASD without intellectual disability at the Numància Day Hospital, structured with a multidisciplinary team since 2024.
-This experience is the basis for continuing to innovate and offer answers that put people at the center.
-Currently, ASDs affect 1.23 out of every 100 people in Catalonia, with a forecast increase of over 2% in the coming years thanks to improvements in detection.
+Parc Sanitari SJD has a specialised program for adults with ASD without intellectual disability at the Numància Day Hospital, structured with a multidisciplinary team since 2024.
+These experiences form the foundation for continued innovation and person-centred responses.
+Currently, ASD affects 1.23 out of every 100 people in Catalonia, with projections expecting this to rise above 2% in the coming years due to improvements in detection.

 Recommended Posts